 Making your data “FAIR” is something you hear more and more.
 In the age of creating large volumes of data and a variety of datatypes, and after experiencing data management difficulties when running large scale projects, researchers realized that making their data Findable, Accessible, Interoperable and Reusable is becoming a necessity.

-Describe purpose of your dataset in the metadata
+2. Describe the purpose of your dataset in the metadata

 - Public Domain Dedication and License (PDDL) — “Public Domain for data/databases”